PolicyStat/gitlit/README.md

 ## Disclaimers:
-- tags will contain por-id attributes for tracking purposes
+- Tags will contain por-id attributes for tracking purposes.
-- modifying either of the above can result in unexpected behavior
+- Modifying por-ids can result in unexpected behavior
-- some formatting may not be preserved. with each milestone we are working to minimize this effect
+- Some formatting may not be preserved.
+With each milestone we are working to minimize this.
-- IF THE HTML IS MISSING STARTING OR ENDING TAGS WHEN USED IN ANY OPERATIONS
-- There are no guarantees that the interpretation of the HTML will be what the author intended
+- If the html is missing starting or ending tags when used in any operations then there are no guarantee that the interpretation of the HTML will be what the author intended.
-- To minimize this effect, be sure to include closing tags for each open tag, and vice versa
+- To minimize this effect, be sure to include closing tags for each open tag, and vice versa.

 ## Libraries Used
 * parse5